Sports Study Music Kids Site and Search Games Movies Fun Kids

 Smelling and the Nose

 We use our nose to smell things.
 At the top of the inside of our nose are millions of tiny little hairs called cilia.
 These hairs are connected to smell sensors which send signals to our brain about smell via the olfactory nerve.
 We smell things when they emit small molecules that float in the air and end up in our nose.
-We can't see these tiny molecules, but there are there.
+We can't see these tiny molecules, but they are there.
 The reason we sniff is to get more of those molecules up into the top of our nose to where they can attach to the special sensors and determine the smell.

 Smelling helps us in many ways.
 It first makes our food taste better.
 We can't really taste that many flavors, but with the help of smell we can "taste" thousands of different things.
 Also, smell helps to warn us from bad things like rotten food or smoke from fire.